fburrell/fburrell/README.md

 Some Examples of my work can be found below:

-I am currently upskilling using Dataquest, here is a link to guided SQL projects
+I am currently upskilling using Dataquest, here is a link to guided SQL projects from the SQL Fundamentals learning path
 - https://github.com/fburrell/Dataquest-SQL-Projects

 R Shiny Application for visualizing NBA player stats